nerzh/ios-swift-package-manager-example/README.md

 ]
 ```

-inside Dependecies directory execute code from generate-xcodeproj.rb for regenerate xcodeproj file and update your dependencies
+inside Dependecies directory execute code from generate-xcodeproj.rb for regenerate Dependencies.xcodeproj file and update your dependencies

 ```bash
 cd ./Dependecies
 ./generate-xcodeproj.rb
 ```

+it is all, you can build your project with Alamofire ...